codefoster/codefoster.com/source/_posts/q.md

 }
 ```

-I just drop it in the global namespace (*handslap*) so I don't have to worry about qualifying it with a namespace prefix.
+I just drop it in the global namespace (*handslap*) so I don&#39;t have to worry about qualifying it with a namespace prefix.
 So, more specifically, I just add it outside of the function on the default.js page, and that makes it available to all of the pages in my app.

 The original goal was to make it easier to type then things like...